chrissuu/reu_sjayasuriya_lab/README.md

-A repository storing all relevant code and snippets for my participation during an REU at SenSIP Labs @ ASU, Summer 2024, under the direction of Dr. Suren Jayasuriya.
+A repository storing all relevant code and snippets for my participation during a Quantum Machine Learning REU at SenSIP Labs @ ASU, Summer 2024, under the direction of Dr. Suren Jayasuriya.

 Big thanks to my mentors Greg Vetaw, Suren Jayasuriya, Glen Uehara, and Andreas Spanias.